elixir-europe/rdmkit/pages/contribute/preview_changes.md

 ## Open a Pull Request (PR) with you changes

 Got to your newly created branch and click 'Contribute'.
-This will create a PR to the IDTk.
+This will create a PR to the main repository.

 {% include image.html file="create_pr_from_fork.png" alt="Create new PR from fork." %}